 You’ll see a wooden Spy Rock sign, then a large trail kiosk with what to know about camping and protecting rare plants while at Spy Rock.

-In the final .2-miles to the bare rock at Spy Rock you will climb steps, then scramble Spy Rock to reach the top and be awed by views across the Blue Ridge Mountains.
+In the final .2-miles to the bare rock at Spy Rock you will climb steps, then scramble Spy Rock to be awed by views across the Blue Ridge Mountains.

 Note the sign on the right before you scramble to the top.
-Stay within the fenced in area in order to protect a rare plant known to grow on just two high-elevation peaks.
+Stay within the fenced in area to protect a rare plant known to grow on just two high-elevation peaks.

 Even with the low fence, you will not feel restricted.
 You will also be able to take plenty of photos from within the fenced in area that do not include the fence.